 Status Label Description

 Board The exact product name.

 Revision Hardware device revision

+Serial number The serial number of the board.

+Position Position of the board in the system

 Version The software version of the board.

-Serial number The serial number of the board.

 Status It displays the current board status.

-Device Uptime Indicates how long the board has been in operation since the last restart.
+Uptime Indicates how long the board has been in operation since the last restart.

+Config parser In case of an error, the config file could not be parsed correctly and the board is working with the default configuration.

 Download diagnosis file Pressing this button will download a diagnostic file that will assist the hopf service team in finding specific errors on the board.